Electronic Course Reserves

 Online access is password-restricted to students and faculty of WTAMU to comply with the Fair Use guidelines of U.S. copyright law.
 Please carefully read the instructions in the pop-up box which requires a unique username and password.

-Materials can only be accessed by searching for a particular course or professor and are not accessible by author or title in the online catalog.
+Materials can be accessed by searching for a particular course, a professor an author, or title in the online catalog.
 These reserves are available through the course reserve search in the online catalog.

 Other E-Reserves may include PowerPoint (PPT) Presentations.
 If Microsoft PowerPoint is not installed on your computer, you must download the free Microsoft PowerPoint Viewer in order to view or print the presentation.

-Additionally, E-Reserves could have audio files requiring Real Media Player.
-If the software is not installed on your computer, you must download the free version of Real Media Player in order to listen to the audio file.
+Additionally, E-Reserves could have audio files requiring Real Player or a similar audio service.
+If the software is not installed on your computer, you can download the free version of Real Player, or other audio service, in order to listen to the audio file.

 West Texas A&M University's Cornette Library gives special emphasis to these copyright considerations: